The Day Shazam Forgot

 Why the Shazam choice is strategic

 Shazam already sits in a high-frequency behaviour loop.
-People open it in real life moments.
+By behaviour loop, this means a repeated habit people perform in real-life moments with very little effort or planning.
 That makes it a powerful carrier for a message about everyday disruption, because it arrives inside everyday life rather than as a separate awareness film.

 What to take from this if you build digital experiences